January 2025 Southern California wildfires: International assistance

 On January 8, the Canadian government was already preparing for a possible aid response.
 The following day, Emergency Preparedness Minister Harjit Sajjan offered to "deploy 250 firefighters, aircraft equipment, and other resources as early as tonight" as part of a coordinated effort with Alberta, Ontario, and Quebec.
 On January 9, NIFC requested two Canadair CL-415 water bomber aircraft through CIFFC, their Canadian counterpart, which worked with provincial agencies to fulfill the request.
 Multiple provincial governments pledged their support as well; the British Columbian and Albertan governments offered water bombers, night-vision helicopters, and incident command teams.
 Two CL-415 water bombers from Quebec were already in California as per a long-term contract with the LA County Fire Department; they have been involved since January 7.
 On January 10, it was announced that two additional CL-415s would be sent.
 The Canadian government announced on January 12 that 60 firefighters would be deployed to join the firefighting efforts; the province of Ontario promised two water bombers, 165 urban firefighters, and an incident management team.

 Mexican firefighters arrived at Los Angeles International Airport on January 12, 2025, to help battle the fires.
 They included firefighters from the National Forestry Commission and the National Secretary of Defense.
 The Iranian Red Crescent offered to dispatch rapid deployment units to combat wildfires.
 Ukrainian President Volodymyr Zelenskyy has offered to deploy State Emergency Service firefighters to California to help deal with the fires.

-The Israel Defense Forces (IDF) Home Front Command's "Agamim" technology branch provided data analysis support during the California fires.
-The unit created fire zone maps and a dedicated information portal for American firefighters.
-Israeli analysts worked during their daytime (US nighttime) to prepare situational assessments for American teams each morning.

 On January 15, 2025, the Japanese government pledged to provide $2 million through the Red Cross to "establish evacuation sites and offer food and psychological support to those affected by the fires".